GCOM7140/group-project/README.md

 datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.

-For the third requirement, some questions we want to see you convey answers to
+For the third requirement, two questions we want to see you convey answers to
-include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
+include: How do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?